Skip to main content

 1. No validator has chosen your operator as one of its operators (for testing purposes you can always open one and select yourself as one of its managing operators).

-2. Your node uses a different operator public key than the one you have registered to the network (using the SSV webapp).
+2. Your node uses a different Operator public key from the one registered on the network in the Web App.

 Steps to confirm you use the same key: